pablo-icm/emm/content/authors/francisco-m.-cornejo-castillo/_index.md

 user_groups:
 - 'Staff scientists'
 ---

-My research aims at exploring the ecology and evolution of marine symbiotic microbes, with the ultimate goal of understanding the mechanisms underpinning the early evolution of organelles (e.g., chloroplasts) in eukaryotes.
-In order to do so, I apply different methods, such as single-cell techniques (genomics and microscopy), high-throughput DNA/RNA sequencing and bioinformatics.
-Also, during my career I have designed new molecular tools and approaches (CARD-FISH probes, qPCR primers, antibodies and bioinformatic pipelines) that have been repeatedly used by the scientific community.

-I got my PhD at the ICM-CSIC (Spain) in December 2017.
-My main objective was to get a better picture of the diversity, ecology and evolution of marine nitrogen-fixing bacteria.
-During that time I participated in two important global oceanographic expeditions, Malaspina2021 and TARA Oceans.
-In 2017, even before defending my PhD, I obtained a Marie Skłodowska-Curie Fellowship that was scored among the best ones (98.4/100), and the best among all Spanish candidates in the 2016 call.
-This fellowship brought me in January 2018 to my first postdoctoral position at the University of California Santa Cruz (UCSC) in USA, where I spent three years (2018-2020) studying the evolutionary aspects of nitrogen-fixing symbioses in the lab of Jonathan P. Zehr.
-In November 2020 I moved back to Europe, to the Station Biologique of Roscoff (France), where I spent a year as a postdoctoral researcher in the team of Laurence Garczarek, where I had the opportunity to join the TONGA project.
-Since November 2021 I came back to the ICM-CSIC as a P.I. of my own 3-year project (UCYNELLE) funded by ‘La Caixa’ Junior Leader programme.
-My project aims at using symbioses between unicellular marine microbes as model systems to understand the evolution of the eukaryotic cell.
-Also, I have recently joined an international working group created to understand nitrogen fixation across aquatic biomes.
+My research focuses on the biodiversity, ecology, and evolution of marine microbes, with particular emphasis on nitrogen fixation, a key process for primary production and carbon sequestration in the ocean.
+Throughout my career, I have been working in different research institutions (ICM-CSIC (Spain), University of California Santa Cruz (USA), CNRS/Sorbonne Université (France)), where I have explored the diversity of lifestyles and cellular organization of marine nitrogen-fixing bacteria through combining lab and field work (e.g., Tara Oceans, Malaspina expeditions), and using single-cell techniques, genomics, high-throughput sequencing, microscopy, and bioinformatics.
+My main goal is to ascertain how marine microbes interact each other by investigating symbioses between nitrogen-fixing bacteria and algae and,  within this topic, I am particularly intrigued by nitrogen-fixing symbionts that are on the verge of becoming organelles, as they are useful emerging models to explore the early evolution of the eukaryotic cell.